Answer the Question, Not the Topic

 One of the biggest complaints from IELTS teachers and examiners alike is most students’ inability to answer the question.
-Instead lots of students write very generally about the topic and do not actually answer the question.
+Instead, many students write very generally about the topic and do not answer the question.

 Many students will see this question and write as much about global warming as they can think of.
 This is a mistake because the IELTS writing test is not a test of your knowledge; it is a test of your ability to answer the question with a high level of written English.

-A good student would read the question carefully and realise that the question is not asking you to talk about global warming; in fact, it is asking you to comment on sea level rises with reference to humans.
+A good student would read the question carefully and realise that it is not asking you to talk about global warming; it is asking you to comment on sea level rises regarding humans.
 So the answer to the question will only talk about the problems humans face from sea level rises and nothing else.

 Analyse the Question Properly

-If you don’t answer the question fully you can’t get over a band 5.
-It is that simple and it is probably the number one thing stopping people getting a high score.
-It takes a long time to improve your grammar and vocabulary but you can improve this very quickly.
+If you don’t answer the question fully, you can’t get over a band 5.
+It is that simple and probably the number one thing stopping people from getting a high score.
+It takes a long time to improve your grammar and vocabulary, but you can improve this very quickly.

-Answering the question fully simply means reading the question carefully and then doing what it asks you to do.
+Answering the question fully means reading it carefully and doing what it asks you to do.

-Spend time reading the question carefully and think about exactly what the question is asking you to do.
+Spend time reading the question carefully and thinking about exactly what the question is asking you to do.

 A good way to think about this is to use keywords (general topic), micro-keywords (specific sub-topic) and instructions words (what we must do) when thinking about your answer.
 Let’s look at an example: